Building a Red Team Capability

 “If you've got the right skills and people in your security team already, they’re going to know your environment intimately.
 They know your technologies and applications, they understand what's going on in the network and they'll have some really good ideas for what they might want to red team against.”

-Module 1: What Is Threat Hunting and Where Does It Fit In?
+Module 1: What Is a Red Team and What Does It Do?

-Describe how to use metrics to measure your team's effectiveness and trends over time.
-Apply metrics to measure threat hunting effectiveness.
-Justify the investment in time and money and its value to leadership using metrics.
+Explain how to use metrics to measure trends over time.
+Apply metrics to measure the effectiveness of red team exercises.
+Justify the investment of time and money in a red team, and convey its value to leadership using metrics.
 Evaluate sample metrics.

 Jeffrey Groman, CISSP

 Jeffrey Groman, founder of Groman Consulting Group, is dedicated to helping organizations identify and resolve their greatest cybersecurity risks.
 Mr. Groman has worked in the security field for more than 20 years.
 As a cybersecurity consultant, he has guided major corporations, including banks, insurance companies and software providers through risk prevention and rapid response to incidents and security breaches.